RoySenpai/sw_systems_hw1/README.md

-# sw_systems_hw1
+# Software Systems Course Assignment 1

-Software Systems Course Assignment 1
+By Roy Simanovich and Dana Sharper